open-gpdb/gpdb/gpdb-doc/markdown/ref_guide/gpperfmon/dbref.html.md

 The `gpperfmon` database is created using the `gpperfmon_install` command-line utility.
 The utility creates the database and the `gpmon` database role and enables the data collection agents on the master and segment hosts.
 See the `gpperfmon_install` reference in the *Greenplum Database Utility Guide* for information about using the utility and configuring the data collection agents.

+>**NOTE**
+>VMware Greenplum customers should use Greenplum Command Center, rather than the `gpperfmon` database, to monitor VMware Greenplum.
+If you are an open source Greenplum Database user and plan to run `gpperfrmon_install`, be aware that it is not supported on Red Hat Linux 8.

 The `gpperfmon` database consists of three sets of tables that capture query and system status information at different stages.

 -   `_now` tables store current system metrics such as active queries.